djalbat/occam-open-cli/README.md

 ## Usage

 This would be slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project.
 In a `~/Mathematics/` directory, say, with all of the projects being contained in sub-directories of this parent directory.
-More like cloning with [Git](https://git-scm.com/), which is in fact what would be done by default if Git was installed.

 An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, the `.openrc` file will be stored in the parent directory.